 The Supervisory Board was regularly informed about the committees’ work.

 Last year, the Supervisory Board again looked closely at corporate-governance standards.
-At its meeting of December 7, 2017, the Supervisory Board discussed application of the German Corporate Governance Code and adopted the annual Declaration of Conformity that must be submitted jointly by the Executive and Supervisory Boards in accordance with Section 161 of the German Stock Corporation Act (AktG).
+At its meeting of December 6, 2018, the Supervisory Board dealt with application of the German Corporate Governance Code and adopted the annual Declaration of Conformity that must be submitted jointly by the Executive and Supervisory Boards in accordance with Section 161 of the German Stock Corporation Act (AktG).
 Shareholders can access the Declaration on the company’s website.

 In its Corporate Governance Report, the Executive Board provides details – also on behalf of the Supervisory Board – of corporate governance at WACKER in accordance with Item 3.10 of the German Corporate Governance Code.